 On a hot June morning at the Greenwich Farmers Market at Horseneck Lot, the sight of the Caffé Bon food truck was like an oasis in the desert.

 Bumping into my friend Carol at the same time was serendipity.
-Between interviewing Debbie at Roses for Autism (look for the story on Thursday) and John from Plasko’s Farm, Carol and I had a chance to catch up with Maria Pietrobon and meet her fantastic GHS intern, Amanda Blieberg.
+Between interviewing Debbie at Roses for Autism and John from Plasko’s Farm, Carol and I had a chance to catch up with Maria Pietrobon and meet her fantastic GHS intern, Amanda Blieberg.

 Amanda has a great story.
 Amanda, who has since graduated from GHS, said she had reached out to several people in the food service industry to ask for an internship, with no luck.
 “She was the first person who would hire me,” Amanda said of Maria.